SA-BIO/uniform-one-way-Garbled-Circuits/README.md

 ## Compilation
 This code was compiled in Windows using Visual Studio 2022 and the **Microsoft Visual C++** compiler.
 The code should work on any OS using any compiler.
+The source files are located in the OneWayGC_OTgen folder.
 For adequate performance use the O2 flag when compiling.
 Some additional flags may be necessary to enable use of SIMD instructions.

+## Executable
+An existing executable is avaialable in "x64/Release/" but for best results we sujest compiling the project on your own for your specific architecture.